 Mikah ok'd that, but said she was going to find out where they were taking him and how long they intended to hold him?
 Backing the officer questioning her off with a glare, and saying she needed to contact her lawyer, Mikah moved over to the Countess and asked how soon their lawyers could be there?
 Ursara, who was not at all happy about the events, stopped talking to the police and glared down at her seneschal.
 To his credit Mr. Jasani had already stopped talking to the Countess and police, and seemed to have dialed up a connection while having tried to calm things.
 He was just finishing up a conversation and replied, "Your Excellency, I will have legal representation here in minutes."

 As that was happening, Rol was scanned by the officers for any weapons, and his pockets and so forth were emptied into sealed bags.
 They secured his Ident, and then led him to a police vehicle, being trailed by the entire media horde.
-As she watched this, the officer who had questioned her earlier asked Mikah, "Is there anything else you would like to add to your statement?"
+As Mikah watched this, the officer who had questioned her earlier asked, "Is there anything else you would like to add to your statement?"
 Annoyed, Mikah snapped back, "No!" before reiterating, "Rol was attacked and he defended himself."
 Pausing before entering anything on his datapad, the officer then asks her, "OK.
 Do you have credentials as a medical doctor?"
 When Mikah said yes, he confirmed her certifications and asked her to treat the man on the ground, warning that things would get much worse if he died.
 As she kneeled beside the attacker, she activated her comms to call Emkir.

 After having given his initial statement, the officer talking to Sir Brian asked him for any more details he could provide?
 Brian, who was still trying to make sense of things, thought of the rod and told the officer about it.
 As he talked to the officer, Brian pointed out where it landed.
-Brian explained about the weapon as the officer used a kind of signal language to other officers, having them recover and investigate the rod as a possible weapon.
-As Brian watched the officers, he saw that the crowd had been completely rolled back from the area and, except for their team, the Countess' people, the attacker and the police, the area was clear.
+Brian explained about the weapon as the officer used a kind of hand signal to other officers, having them recover and investigate the rod as a possible weapon.
+As Brian watched the officers, he saw that the crowd had been completely rolled back from the area.
+So, except for their team, the Countess' people, the attacker and the police, the area was clear.

 Zach and Ms. Vik were on the edge of the crowd, being pushed away to clear the area as Brian looked around.
 Brian confirmed what Ms. Vik was saying as she was trying to convince an officer they should not be sent away.
 So Ms. Vik and Zach were allowed to stay, but kept isolated from the others.
 They were also more intensively interviewed about anything they might have seen?
 Rol was escorted to a secure vehicle, and placed in the rear cabin where there was obviously space for questioning.
 Once the doors were closed and the vehicle started moving, the officers with him started the interview, asking him to start repeating his defense.
 They also questioned specific points and asked questions from alternate perspectives.
 Rol recognized the interrogation tactic, and realized this was going to be even a longer day than he had thought.Meanwhile, Back On The Ship

-Once done with their quickie and cleaning up, Emkir returned to the media circus while Aali headed below decks to relieve Aiden.
+Once done with their quickie and cleaning up, Emkir returned to the media circus while Aali went below decks to relieve Aiden.
 Once told she was taking over, Aiden headed up to the bridge to feed his ever-present paranoia.
 The pilot kept an eye on the circus as Emkir was swallowed whole by the madness.
 As a result, the Admiral didn't hear the call he received later.
 Mikah's call to Emkir went unanswered so she killed the line and called Aiden.
 When Aiden answered, she told him she needed Emkir immediately.
 When he asked what was going on, she explained someone attacked Rol and he'd been taken away by the police.
 She told Aiden she needed "the Admiral that was friends with Emkir" to know about it and to do something about it.
 She even snapped at him when Aiden's words suggested a less than immediate response.

 _________________________________________________________________________ Next: Where The Dust Settles